 Real Customer Story: Wellington Home Near 3842 Cleveland Avenue

-I want to share a story that illustrates why proper chimney maintenance matters.
-Last November, just as the first snow was falling, I got a call from a homeowner about 0.3 miles from Wellington Community Park.
-They’d just moved into a beautiful 1980s ranch and wanted to use their fireplace for the first time.
+I want to share a story that shows exactly why staying on top of chimney maintenance pays off.
+Last November, just as the first snow was coming down, I got a call from a homeowner about 0.3 miles from Wellington Community Park.
+They'd just moved into a great 1980s ranch and wanted to fire up the fireplace for the first time.

-When I arrived for the inspection, I found several concerning issues:
+When I got there for the inspection, I found a handful of problems:

-- Heavy creosote buildup (Stage 2, meaning it was glazed and challenging to remove)
+- Heavy creosote buildup (Stage 2, so it was glazed and tough to remove)

-- A damaged chimney cap allowing animal entry (I found bird nesting materials)
+- A damaged chimney cap that was letting animals in (I pulled out bird nesting material)

-- Several deteriorated mortar joints on the exterior
+- Several worn-out mortar joints on the exterior

 Phase 1 (Immediate): Cleaning and cap replacement – $475